Semisupervised Clustering by Queries and Locally Encodable Source Coding: Main results and techniques

-{\bf Querying scheme: AND queries:} We define the AND query $Q:\{0,1\}^{2} \rightarrow \{0,1\}$ as $Q(X,X')=X \bigwedge X',$ where $X,X'\in \{0,1\},$ so that $Q(X,X')=1$ only when both the elements have labels equal to $1$.
-For each pairwise query the oracle will return this AND operation of the labels. \begin{theorem} There exists a $(1-\delta)$-good querying scheme with $m$ pairwise AND queries such that where $f(k,d)=\sum_{i=0}^k (-1)^i \binom{k}{i} (k-i)^d.$ \end{theorem} \begin{proof} Assume $p<0.5$ without loss of generality.
+where $f(l,d)=\sum_{i=0}^l (-1)^i \binom{l}{i} (l-i)^d.$ \end{theorem} \begin{proof} Assume $p<0.5$ without loss of generality.
 Consider a random bipartite graph where each `left' node represent an element labeled according to the label vector $\bfX\in \{0,1\}^n$ and each `right' node represents a query.
 All the query answers are collected in $\bfY\in \{0,1\}^m$.
 The graph has right-degree exactly equal to 2.
 For each query the two inputs are selected uniformly at random without replacement.

 {\em Recovery algorithm:} For each element we look at the queries that involves it and estimate its label as $1$ if any of the query answers is $1$ and predict $0$ otherwise.
 If there are no queries that involves the element, we simply output 0 as the label.